dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 On a strongly ordered machine, this function might legitimately be performed as a null operation.

-Some of the standard synchronization functions in the Threads library also ensure the visibility of side effects and act as sequence points, as if by a call to this function.
+Some of the standard synchronization functions in the Threads module also ensure the visibility of side effects and act as sequence points, as if by a call to this function.
 This is defined to happen as follows: